Jorge Colberg Toro: Political career

-Colberg is the only person who occupied both position: Secretary General of the Popular Democratic Party and Public Affairs Secretary of the Governor of Puerto Rico, under two different administrations with governors: Sila M. Calderon and Alejandro Garcia Padilla.

-During 2008 and 2016 Presidential Elections in the United States, Professor Colberg was a Delegate for Hillary Clinton national committee and the Democratic National Convention.
+During 2008 and 2016 presidential elections in the United States, Colberg was a delegate for Hillary Clinton national committee and the Democratic National Convention.
 He also was the political director for the Popular Democratic Party delegation for Hillary Clinton's Campaign that won both Puerto Rico's primaries.

 Since January 2017, Colberg is in private sector as a political, legislative and government affairs consultant.
 Since 2017, he also is a speechwriter, communication consultant and strategist.
 In 2017, he host a radio program with NotiUno Radio Group and now he host a TV and Radio program with Spanish Broadcast System (SBS) as a political and government analyst.
 Colberg wrote two books, the first one, "Agenda de Cambios" (Agenda for Change) about political history of the PDP and "Pacto de Futuro" (Compact for the Future) about the future of the Commonwealth as the best political option for the people of Puerto Rico.
 Colberg also is a featured columnist for El Nuevo Dia and El Vocero newspapers, the main publishing media in Puerto Rico.
 He was a College Professor in the master's degree Government and Public Policy program at the Interamerican University of Puerto Rico and in the Political Science bachelor's degree program.
-At present, he is the Academic Director of the new Rafael Hernandez Colon Foundation-EDP University Public Policy Institute.
+At present, he is the Academic Director of the new Rafael Hernandez Colon Foundation-EDP University Public Policy Institute and he also is the Public Policy Advisor to the President of the Senate of the Commonwealth of Puerto Rico.

-Professor Colberg-Toro have two sons: Attorney Jorge E. Colberg-Vilanova and Daniel Colberg Vilanova a Law Student.
+Professor Colberg-Toro is married to Ivonne Vilanova Morales and they have two sons: attorney Jorge E. Colberg-Vilanova and Daniel Colberg-Vilanova a law student.